iAmKankan/MachineLearning_With_Python/README.md

 <img src="https://user-images.githubusercontent.com/12748752/144843896-495dcb21-0fda-4887-ad92-63581c467e52.gif" width=20%/>

-However, there are infinite number of lines that can be drawn to discriminate two separable classes, as shown below
+* However, there are infinite number of lines that can be drawn to discriminate two separable classes, as shown below
 <img src="https://user-images.githubusercontent.com/12748752/144843889-fc4494a5-7493-4220-99a5-094c7a6ff107.png" width=20%/>

-(Image Source: Linear versus nonlinear classifiers)

-How you approximate the exact location of this discriminating line (or plane or hyperplane) depends on the type of a classifier called linear classifier.
-Some examples of linear classifier are: Linear Discriminant Classifier, Naive Bayes, Logistic Regression, Perceptron, SVM (with linear kernel)
+* How you approximate the exact location of this discriminating line (or plane or hyperplane) depends on the type of a classifier called linear classifier.
-     * Apriori
-     * Eclat
+* Some examples of linear classifier are: Linear Discriminant Classifier, Naive Bayes, Logistic Regression, Perceptron, SVM (with linear kernel)